 How to Build Relationships with Employers on Handshake

 Connecting with Peers

-Check out the Student Q&A, where students can ask career-related questions and get answers from other students or alumni from any school.
+Check out the Student Q&A, where students can ask career-related questions and get answers from other students or alums from any school.
 Students will find Q&A on their homepage, and on job and employer pages when relevant content is available.
 Students can submit questions on any Q&A page.